Blind Cricket England and Wales (BCEW)

-No light perception in either eye up to light perception, but inability to recognise shape of a hand at any distance or in any direction.
+No light perception in either eye up to ability to recognise shape of a hand at any distance or in any direction.

 (2.1.2) B2 Players

-From ability to recognise the shape of the hand up to a visual acuity of 2/60 or visual field of less than 5 degrees in the better eye after correction.
+From ability to count fingers at any distance or in any direction up to a visual acuity of 2/60 or visual field of less than 10 degrees in the better eye after correction.

 (2.1.3) B3 Players